Tagging a jet from a dark sector with Jet-substructures at colliders: Jet-substructure Variables Analysis

-We choose \pythia\cite{Sjostrand:2014zea} for simulating hadronization processes.
-It has been shown that Monte Carlo samples from \pythia are suitable to describe experiment data with jet substructure analyses\,\cite{ATLAS:2012am,Aad:2013gja}.
-Hidden Valley model\,\cite{Strassler:2006im} included in \pythia can be used to simulate dark QCD process, and recently the running of dark gauge coupling have been added to \pythia which greatly enhances the reliability of dark QCD simulation.
-We generate three processes at the LHC; $f\bar{f} \to Z' \to q'\bar{q'}$, $qg \to Z q$, and $q\bar{q} \to Z g$ to study signal and background processes of dark jet, quark jet, and gluon jet respectively, with initial state radiation (ISR) and multiparton interactions (MPI) open with default tunes.
+We choose \pythia\cite{Sjostrand:2014zea} for shower and hadronization simulation.
+It has been shown that jet substructures obtained from \pythia fits well with real data \,\cite{ATLAS:2012am,Aad:2013gja}.
+Hidden Valley model\,\cite{Strassler:2006im} implemented in \pythia can be used to simulate dark QCD process, and recently the running of dark gauge coupling have been added to \pythia which greatly enhance the reliability of dark QCD simulation.
+We generate three processes at the LHC; $f\bar{f} \to Z' \to q'\bar{q'}$, $qg \to Z q$, and $q\bar{q} \to Z g$ to study dark jet, quark jet, and gluon jet respectively.
 For realistic analyses, we perform analyses at the detector level with {\sc DELPHES\,3}\,\cite{deFavereau:2013fsa}.
 We use {\sc Fastjet\,}\cite{Cacciari:2011ma} to cluster final state particles with an anti-kt algorithm\,\cite{Cacciari:2008gp}.
 The objects for a jet clustering are energy deposits in an electric calorimeter, a hadronic calorimeter and muons without isolation criterion.
 Because there can be a fraction of dark jet energy carried by muon, depending on the decay channel of dark pion\footnote{In this case, some dedicated method can be designed to tag a muon rich jet.
 But as we study the behavior of general jet substructure variables to cover various types of a dark jet, we will not pay special attention to muons in this work.}.
 Examining the discrimination performance of jet substructure variables with different choices of jet radius ($R$), jet transverse momentum ($p_T$), and jet algorithms can be interesting.
 In our study, we choose $R=0.4$ as it is a typical jet radius in the LHC experiment analyses for QCD jet and this choice was studied in the ATLAS light-quark and gluon jet discrimination\,\cite{Aad:2014gea}.
 For the choice of jet transverse momentum $p_T$, we start with the range of $p_T\in (180\GeV,220\GeV)$ as this $p_T$ range has the minimum systematic uncertainties\,\cite{Aaboud:2017jcu} and it overlaps with the $p_T$ range in the ATLAS jet discrimination study\,\cite{Aad:2014gea}.
 We consider a detector geometry of pseudo rapidity $\eta\,\in(-2.5,2.5)$.
-Finally we provide results from the $p_T$ range of $(360\GeV,440\GeV)$ and $(720\GeV,880\GeV)$ for the sake of completeness to cover high $p_T$ jets.